lazyskd/Node-js-broken-build-/README.md

 # Simple Feature Toggle

-A minimal Node.js web server that demonstrates feature toggling based on a config file.
+A minimal Node.js web server that demonstrates feature toggling using a configuration file.

-## How It Works

-- The app checks if `config.js` exists
+## Project Overview

+This project includes:
-- If it exists and `featureEnabled: true`, the feature is shown
+- `app.js`: Main Express server and feature toggle logic
-- If you delete `config.js` or set `featureEnabled: false`, the feature is hidden
+- `config.js`: Optional configuration file that controls whether the feature is enabled
+- `package.json`: Dependency and script metadata
+- `Dockerfile`: Container instructions for building the app image
+- `README.md`: Project documentation

+The app starts an Express server on port `3000`.
+It checks for `config.js` and only displays the feature when `featureEnabled` is set to `true`.

-## Quick Start
+## Requirements

+- Node.js 22+ (local development)
+- npm
+- Docker (optional, for container builds)

+## Install and Run Locally

 1. Install dependencies:
    ```bash